“Getting a little short down south, don’t you think?”

 Dresses and skirts were the rule for girls my entire public school career.
 This was almost unhealthy at times during those frigid Northern Michigan winters, but we didn’t complain… much.
 In grade school, I had the choice of tucking my skirt into a billowing pair of snow pants or else wearing those warm, waterproof leggings “more fashionably” underneath.

-My mom always wore a dress or skirt… shopping, church, even around our home.
+When she was younger my mom always wore a dress or skirt… shopping, church, even around our home.
 They actually called those everyday garments housedresses.
 Years later there was a controversy in one of our churches when the older ladies petitioned to wear pantsuits to worship services.
 They had had enough of cold legs in the winter!

 I do remember my own children hiding behind my skirts during introductions to strangers.
 My oldest darling also learned to hang on to my skirt when we crossed the street, since I was holding the baby in one arm and firmly clasping the hand of her little brother with the other.